 An automatic mapping between a view and its associated formal specification assigns a formal semantics to the view.
 Though views give the impression of being informal and having no intrinsic meaning, they are formal and have the semantics of their associated formal specification.
-This dual-faced appearance of views reduces the conceptual gap, and eases the transition from informal to formal notations.
-Furthermore, if the formal specification is executable its execution can be observed on the level of the view.
+This dual-faced appearance of views reduces the conceptual gap.

+If the formal specification is executable the execution can be observed on the level of the view.
 Thus validation and prototyping in concepts close to the application domain become possible.

-In previous publications we presented graphical views [Fuchs & Fromherz 94], while this paper introduces controlled natural language as a textual view of a formal specification.
-The paper is structured as follows: in section 2 we define our version of controlled natural language; in section 3 we give an overview of the Attempto specification system; sections 4 and 5 describe the translation process from controlled natural language to Prolog; finally, in section 6 we conclude and outline further research.
+The rest of this paper is structured as follows: in section 2 we introduce controlled natural language as a view of a formal specification in a logic language; in section 3 we give an overview of the Attempto specification system; sections 4 - 7 describe the translation process from controlled English to Prolog; section 8 is dedicated to the lexical editor and the spelling checker; finally, in section 9 we conclude and outline further research.